 Asking for a Friend: Are Inverted Nipples Normal?

-"If you develop one, this can be a sign of something more serious—like an infection or even a malignancy—and it warrants a trip to your doctor to get evaluated," Haver says.
+If your nipples have always been outies and suddenly one or both pull inward, it may be cause for concern, cautions Dr. Haver.
+"If you develop one, this can be a sign of something more serious—like an infection or even a malignancy—and it warrants a trip to your doctor to get evaluated," she explains.
 Other symptoms that indicate you should get your breasts checked out: redness, swelling, pain, or any other change in the architecture of your breast.
-(These six chest moves can perk up your breasts.)
+(Related: 11 Signs of Breast Cancer Every Woman Should Know About)

-If you're breastfeeding and your nipple inverts, the problem may be something called mastitis, an infection of the breast tissue that can be caused by a blocked milk duct or bacteria that causes pain, redness, and swelling.
+If you're breastfeeding and your nipple inverts, that's usually normal, Julie Nangia, M.D., medical director of breast oncology at the Comprehensive Cancer Center of Baylor College of Medicine, previously told Shape.
+However, sometimes an inverted nipple caused by breastfeeding can indicate something called mastitis, an infection of the breast tissue that can be caused by a blocked milk duct or bacteria that causes pain, redness, and swelling, notes Dr. Haver.
+(BTW, mastitis can also be behind itchy nipples.)
 If symptoms are mild, warm compresses and OTC painkillers usually help treat the infection.
 But sometimes antibiotics are needed.
-(In addition to breastfeeding, here are 14 other things that can change your breasts.)